LineRate/ssh-perf/README.md

-   --port INT                       The port to connect to (22)  [22] --password                       The password to log in with  [] --key PATH                       The private key to log in with  [] -m STRING, --mode STRING         The mode of testing (connections,execs,sftp,scp,max-connections)  [connections] -c INT, --concurrency INT        How many requests can be open simultaneously  [1] -p INT, --processes INT          How many processes to run in  [1]
+   --port INT                       The port to connect to (22)  [22] --password                       The password to log in with  [] --key PATH                       The private key to log in with  [] --agent PATH                     The ssh-agent's socket path, if using an agent -m STRING, --mode STRING         The mode of testing (connections,execs,sftp,scp,max-connections)  [connections] -c INT, --concurrency INT        How many requests can be open simultaneously  [1] -p INT, --processes INT          How many processes to run in  [1]